 City Attorney Dennis reported this was the accompanying Notice of Election required in addition to the Resolution.
 He explained the city provided the Notice of Election, along with the Notice of Election Map to the Tulsa County Election Board and this would set the election as previously outlined in Item 9B for April 2, 2019.

-MOTION: A motion was made by Mike Lester, seconded by Debra Wimpee.
 Move to approve the Notice of Election and authorize its execution for Ward 3, Ward 4, and Member at Large